 When to refinance a mortgage: Swapping ARMs and fixed-rate loans

-If you plan to stay in your house only a few more years, an ARM may be a perfect solution.
-Consider refinancing your loan to an ARM with a low introductory rate period roughly matching the time you'll stay in the house.
-When you move to a new place, you can see how interest rates look and perhaps consider going back to a fixed-rate loan for your next home.
+An ARM may be a great solution if you only plan to stay in your house for a couple more years.
+In this case, consider refinancing your loan to an ARM with a low introductory rate period roughly matching the time you'll stay in the house.
+Then, when you move to a new place, you can see how interest rates look and think about returning to a fixed-rate loan for your next home.

 One important note: Introductory ARM rates aren't always lower than fixed loan rates.
-Before taking out an adjustable-rate mortgage, be sure to shop a few lenders for the best rate.
+Before taking out an adjustable-rate mortgage, compare a few lenders for the best rate.

 Read more: Adjustable-rate vs. fixed-rate mortgage — which should you choose?